ashishkrb7/chatgpt/docs/Iterative Prompt Development.md

-# Iterative Prompt Development
+# Iterative Prompt Develelopment
-In this lesson, you'll iteratively analyze and refine your prompts to generate marketing copy from a product fact sheet.
+In this page we will iteratively analyze and refine your prompts to generate marketing copy from a product fact sheet.

 ## Setup